Airlines Offer Vouchers, Credits For Canceled Flights. Customers Want Cash

 Schwieterman says giving customers a travel credit or voucher "keeps the money in their coffers, and if there's ever a time the airlines need some liquidity and need some cash, it's right now because it's a very scary situation."

-United, for example, reported Monday losing $2.1 billion in the first quarter this year (compared to a $300 million first-quarter profit last year).
-The airline was losing $100 million a day the last two weeks of March, and expects to fly fewer passengers in all of May than it carried on one day last May.
+United, for example, reported Monday losing $2.1 billion in the first quarter this year (compared with a $300 million first-quarter profit last year).
+The airline was losing $100 million a day the last two weeks of March and expects to fly fewer passengers in all of May than it carried on one day last May.

 The industry group Airlines for America says U.S. airlines have parked more than 2,700 of their aircraft.
 That's 44% of the nation's commercial airline fleet.
-The group says the few planes that are flying are nearly empty, averaging just 10 passengers on domestic flights, and 24 passengers on international flights
+The group says the few planes that are flying are nearly empty, averaging just 10 passengers on domestic flights and 24 passengers on international flights

-But a lot of people who had travel plans may be facing their own cash crisis right now, so a refund for a trip they cannot take is citical for them, too.
+But a lot of people who had travel plans may be facing their own cash crisis right now, so a refund for a trip they cannot take is critical for them.